KeanuVentura/CookingUpInsights/README.md

 # A Data-Driven Approach to Estimating Calories in Recipes

+> “Every second counts in the kitchen.”
+> — Carmen “Carmy” Berzatto, *The Bear*

 ## Introduction

+**Question**: _What is the relationship between the cooking time and average rating of recipes?_

 The first dataset **RAW_recipes.csv** contains 83,782 rows, indicating 83,782 recipes and 12 columns providing the following information: